-I. A candidate for the Degree of Bachelor of Laws shall be a matriculated student of the University, shall keep terms in accordance with the Terms regulations, and shall pass the examinations hereinafter prescribed.

-II.
-The subjects of examination for the Degree of Bachelor of Laws shall be:
+- GENERAL PROVISIONS 1.
+Except as provided in the Admission Ad Eundem Statum Regulations a candidate for the Degree of Bachelor of Laws shall be a matriculated student of the University, shall keep terms in accordance with the Terms regulations, and shall pass the examinations hereinafter prescribed. - The subjects of examination for the Degree of Bachelor of Laws shall be: